josh-wong/kindle-highlights-notes/docs/[Sample] The Deep History of Ourselves.md

   bookImageUrl: 'https://m.media-amazon.com/images/I/81QfU4J-f4L._SY160.jpg'
   highlightsCount: 3
 ---
-# The Deep History of Ourselves: The Four-Billion-Year Story of How We Got Conscious Brains
+# [Sample] The Deep History of Ourselves: The Four-Billion-Year Story of How We Got Conscious Brains

 ## Metadata